Aligning Sales and Marketing - It’s Easier Than You Think!

-“The way that we view the revenue team is that it’s really just combining all the key leadership figures that are responsible for actually getting that revenue number.”
+“The way we view the revenue team is that we combine all the key leadership figures responsible for actually getting that revenue number.”

 Jon goes on to explain who makes up Cognism’s revenue team:

-“We have our revenue ops department, marketing ops, our SDR manager, our Account Executive manager, and the marketing team.
-We have bi-monthly syncs where we go over the key initiatives that we’re working on that are likely to impact those departments, or we strategise on a particular issue - like a campaign roll-out, for example.
-We also align on departments and their promotion paths.”
+“We have our revenue ops department, marketing ops, SDR manager, Account Executive manager, and marketing team.
+We have bi-monthly syncs where we review the key initiatives we’re working on that are likely to impact those departments or strategise on a particular issue - like a campaign roll-out, for example.
+We also align on departments and their promotion paths.